 - NO canned soup.
 A secret ingredient keeps it extra creamy in the middle, while keeping it carb free.

 - Kid friendly.
-This is the kind of dish to make the kids beg for seconds (and get a dose of greens!).
+This is the dish to make the kids beg for seconds (and get a dose of greens!).
+It’s also a little more fun than other ways to eat green beans.

-What I love about this casserole is that no one misses out on the classic Thanksgiving side dishes due to dietary restrictions.
-It’s perfect on its own or go the traditional route and serve it alongside some roasted turkey- Now that is what I call the perfect match!
+What I love about this casserole is that no one misses out on the classic Thanksgiving side dishes because of dietary restrictions.
+It’s perfect on its own or go the traditional route and serve it alongside some roasted turkey.

 For the casserole